Trump's contradictory views on China shift as crisis grows - KVIA

 “We have a great trade deal and we would like to keep it.
 They would like to keep it and the relationship is good,” Trump said Wednesday.
 He noted that some of China’s numbers on COVID-19 cases seem a bit “low,” but he insisted his relationship with Xi remained “really good.”

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.
-The coronavirus has sickened at least 930,000 people and killed over 45,000 worldwide.
+The coronavirus has infected at least 940,000 people and killed more than 47,000 worldwide, according to figures compiled by Johns Hopkins University.

 Ray Yip, an American public health official who founded the U.S. Centers for Disease Control and Prevention’s office in China in 2003, said expert teams the central government sent to Wuhan failed to initially realize that the virus could spread from human to human, which compounded the consequences.